codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Ingress host**

-  The IP address/host name/FQDN of the ingress controller component.
+  The external IP address of the ingress controller component.

 **Codefresh demo resources**

   Optional.
-Install demo pipelines to use as a starting point to create your own pipelines.
+Install two demo Hello World pipelines to use as a starting point to create your own pipelines.

 #### Runtime components

 **Git repositories**

-* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with ArgoCD.
+* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime definitions with ArgoCD.
 * Git source repository: Created with the name `[repo_name]_git-source`.
 This repo stores manifests to run pipelines aka sources, events, workflow templates.

 **Argo CD components**